Humous has been hailed as a miracle soil ingredient, a nutrient-rich, spongy material that will deliver almost permanent benefits to the soil.

-It has been argued that humus may take years or even millennia to decay, as it resists breakdown by microorganisms.
-Yet other sources argue that it is a source of valuable nutrients which feed the same microorganisms.
+Scientists used to argue that humus may take years or even millennia to decay, as it resists breakdown by microorganisms.
+Other sources stated that it is a source of valuable nutrients that feed the same microorganisms.

 Yet when scientists study soil or compost, they can’t see those molecules.
 This has led some scientists to announce “the death of humus”.